 For heavy loads and larger spans, they are suitable and for every meter, their thickness is kept around up to 8cm and can be precast or cast-in-situ.

-To resists the tensile stress, main reinforcement bars are used at the bottom, and at the ends, half of these bars are cranked.
+To resist the tensile stress, main reinforcement bars are used at the bottom, and at the ends, half of these bars are cranked.

 There are some advantages of reinforced concrete lintel;

-- These types of lintels are strong, rigid, and durable.
+- These lintels are strong, rigid, and durable.

 - The reinforced concrete lintel has fire-resisting properties.

-- The main advantage of the RC lintels is adaptability to suit any size and shape.
+- The main advantage of the RC lintels is their adaptability to suit any size and shape.

-- They are easy in construction and are economical.
+- They are easy to construct and economical.